tpgwidget/tpgwidget/README.md

 - **Nicolas Ettlin** ([@Nicolapps](https://github.com/Nicolapps))

 ## License
-TPGwidget code is relased under the MIT license, see the [LICENSE](https://github.com/tpgwidget/tpgwidget/blob/master/LICENSE) file for details.
+TPGwidget code is released under the MIT license, see the [LICENSE](https://github.com/tpgwidget/tpgwidget/blob/master/LICENSE) file for details.
 This repository includes maps (© transports publics genevois), and the vehicle icons are [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en) licensed.